 Should parents or children be dissatisfied with the support provided they can discuss their concerns directly with the Headteacher.
-If for whatever reason, this does not resolve the issue, they may make a formal compliant as per the school's complaints procedure.
+If for whatever reason, this does not resolve the issue, they may make a formal complaint as per the school's complaints procedure.

-Further policies and guidance relating to Supporting Pupil with medical conditions
+Further policies and guidance relating to Supporting Pupils with medical conditions

-- Administration of Medicines Policy

 - Health and Safety Policy

 - First Aid Policy

 - Safeguarding Policy

+- Accessibility plan

+- Complaints Policy

+- Equality Policy

 - SEND Policy

-- Supporting pupils at school with medical conditions: statutory guidance for governing bodies of maintained schools and proprietors of academies in England, DfE Dec 2015
+- Supporting pupils at school with medical conditions: statutory guidance for governing bodies of maintained schools and proprietors of academies in England, DfE Dec 2015 supporting pupils with medical conditions at school.